Cord Blood Donation, An Overview

 There are no costs to donate cord blood

 You will not be charged for any expenses resulting from the collection of your baby's cord blood.
 Likewise, your insurance company will not be billed for anything associated with your donation.
-The St. Louis Cord Blood Bank assumes responsibility for all costs to collect, process, and store the unit for future use.
+The St. Louis Cord Blood Bank assumes responsibility for all costs associated with the donation.

 Highest ethical standards